Michael Moldaver: Involvement within the legal community

 Moldaver has maintained an active role within the legal community.
 During his career as a trial lawyer, he was a one-time co-chair of the Canadian Bar Association, a director of the Criminal Lawyers' Association and the Advocates' Society, and a co-chair of the University of Toronto Academic Tribunal, Discipline Subsection.
 In addition, he co-chaired the 1989 and 1990 Advocacy Symposiums.

 Throughout his professional life, Moldaver has contributed to legal education.
 From 1975 to 1995, he taught criminal law classes at Osgoode Hall Law School and the University of Toronto.
 Though he no longer teaches at either university, he continues to sponsor awards at the University of Toronto.
 Moldaver has volunteered as a guest judge on final panels for various national law school moot competitions.
 Amongst others, he sat on the final panel of the 2014 Wilson Moot and the 2016 Davies Corporate/Securities Moot.

 Apart from post-secondary education, Moldaver has contributed to continuing legal education programs for lawyers and the judiciary.
 He has frequently taught and spoken at numerous educational programs.
 Some of which include programs sponsored by the National Judicial Institute, the Canadian Institute for the Administration of Justice, the Ontario Crown Attorneys' Association, Criminal Lawyers' Association and Ontario Bar Association.

 Personal life

 Moldaver has been married several times.
-He is currently married to Rivka Moldaver.
+He is currently married to Rivka Moldaver, ex-wife of Alan Young.
 He has two daughters, Shannon and Jessica, and two grandchildren.